Policies and Style Guidelines for CAS Digital Signs

 In an effort to maintain consistency in message and branding, we have established some basic content guidelines that should be met before accepting submissions for display on CAS digital signage.
 By following these guidelines, your message will look professional and have a greater reach.

 Digital display signs in Arts & Sciences are college resources set up to promote college-specific events and official, university-level announcements.
 Due to the limited nature of alternating signs, we cannot accommodate requests from other non-CAS departments and organizations.

 Ads must be received one week prior to the desired start date.
 Ads not received by the deadline may not be put up.

 Submit artwork here.

-Ads will be put into rotation for up to two weeks or until the date after the date of the event.
+Ads will be put into rotation for up to two weeks or until the day after the event.

 A&S IT reserves the right to edit or reject submissions for clarity, content, copyright infringement, and aesthetics.

 A&S IT reserves the right to reject ads that are not the correct dimensions (1920x1080 pixels, 96 dpi and saved as .jpg) for the digital signage system.
 Contacting Johanna Lewis for templates and guidelines will help you generate effective advertisements for the digital signage system.